2022-2023 Current Issue: Adapting to a Changing Climate

 - Bedrock Geology Map (pages 6-7): This includes the CT bedrock geology map and a site specific map with a legendThe surficial and bedrock geology map pages also include a link that students can follow if they want to find the map from a larger image and zoom into the site themselves.
 If so, we advise that they look around the Somerville area (northern part of the state).The purpose of these resources is similar to what is reviewed by environmental consultants during an environmental site assessment.

-- Resources can be found here.
+- Study Materials can be found here.

 2020 Scenario